 Lothian Residence Hall opened in 1963 and was named for the Lothian Borders in the south of Scotland.
 Bannockburn, which was originally an off-campus housing facility before the university purchased it, is named after a famous battle site.

-The new campus apartments near an arroyo at the northeast corner of campus will be called Glen Mor.
-"Glen Mor bisects the Scottish Highlands, so it seemed an appropriate name for an area bisected by an arroyo," said Andy Plumley, director of housing services for UC Riverside.
+The Glen Mor campus apartments are located near an arroyo at the northeast corner of campus.
+"Glen Mor bisects the Scottish Highlands, so it seemed an appropriate name for an area bisected by an arroyo," said Andy Plumley, assistant vice chancellor of auxiliary services.

-"We're the Highlanders and we like our Scottish names," he said.
+"We're the Highlanders and we like our Scottish names," Plumley said.
 "We won't run out of new names any time soon."